JacekZgud/JacekZgud/README.md

 - 👋 Hi, I’m @JacekZgud
 - 👀 I’m interested in Statistics and Data Analysis
-- 🌱 I’m currently learning Python and looking forward to try something new in a field.
+- 🌱 Currently, I focus on DNNs.